 Registration for text messages is mandatory for ATSU students and employees, with the exception of online students and remote employees.
-To opt out of text messages, employees may email their department's vice president (or designee) justifying the request.
-The vice president (or designee) will review the request, make a recommendation, and forward the request to the President's Office for a final determination.
-Students should submit their request to opt out of text messages to the vice president for student affairs.
+To opt out of text messages, employees may email their department's vice chancellor (or designee) justifying the request.
+The vice chancellor (or designee) will review the request, make a recommendation, and forward the request to the Chancellor's Office for a final determination.
+Students should submit their request to opt out of text messages to the vice chancellor for Student Affairs.